Suomi.fi

 Suomi.fi Messages privacy statement

-Suomi.fi Messages is a secure messaging service developed and produced by the Digital and Population Data Services Agency (hereinafter “DVV”), which enables an organisation using Suomi.fi Messages (hereinafter “client organization”) to send electronic messages to a natural person or company using Suomi.fi Messages and to notify documents electronically.
-Some Suomi.fi Messages client organisations also receive messages sent by natural persons and companies via Suomi.fi Messages.
+Suomi.fi Messages is a secure messaging service developed by the Digital and Population Data Services Agency which enables a client organisation using Suomi.fi Messages to send electronic messages to a person or company using Suomi.fi Messages and to notify documents electronically.
+Some Suomi.fi Messages client organisations also receive messages sent by persons and companies via Suomi.fi Messages.

 Suomi.fi Messages uses other Suomi.fi services as follows: